khammersmith17/fair-perf-ml/README.md

 Following the evaluation job, one might have some to handle when a comparison job returns some metric failures.
 This may be some alerting logic, some automated model retraining logic, or some other remediation.

+## Future
+- Going forward, there are some more things I would like to add
+- These include
+    - multi-dimensional segmenter
+        - This can be done as is, but requires more effort from the user
+    - batteries included methods to perform runtime analysis and do baseline comparison in a single API